CVUA-RRW/FooDMe/docs/userguide/installation.md

 # Installation

-Below is a detialled installation guide.
+Below is a detailled installation guide.
 Beginners are encouraged to follow this guide step by step.

 !!! note

-    The examples below will describe an installation in the `/home/user` folder.
+    The examples below will describe an installation in the `/home/username`.
     It is assumed that raw sequencing data are stored in the `raw_data` folder in the user´s home directory.

 ## Requirements

-Becausesome of the tools used by the workflow only work in a UNIX environment, Windows OS is *not* supported.
+Because some of the tools used by the workflow only work in a UNIX environment, Windows OS is *not* supported.

 The ressources needed to run the pipeline vary according to the nucleotide database used.
-In general be sure to have enought hard-drive space to store the databases and the raw data plus space to store the results.
+In general be sure to have enough hard-drive space to store the databases and the raw data plus space to store the results.

 The workflow will remove tempory intermediate files on the fly to minimize the memory footprint.